Thomas55555/husqvarna_automower/README.md

 ## Usage

+`vacuum.start`
+The mower continues to mow, within the specifed schedule

 `vacuum.pause`
 Pauses the mower until a new command

 `vacuum.stop`
-The mower returns to the base and parks ther until the next scheduled start
+The mower returns to the base and parks there until the next schedule starts

 `vacuum.return_to_base`
-The mower returns to the base and parks ther until it gets a new start command
+The mower returns to the base and parks there until it gets a new start command

-`vacuum.start`
-The mower continues to mow, within the specifed schedule

 ### TODO

 -  If you enter the wrong credentials in the Home Assistant config flow, it will not be recongnized
--  Solve: `Detected I/O inside the event loop.
-This is causing stability issues.`
 -  General code improvement
 -  The integration only supports one mower